 - The inability to sleep

 It’s possible to detox on your own, but the best plan is to undergo this experience in a drug treatment program.
 At Granite Recovery Centers, we offer our medical detox program where patients will be treated by our physicians and nurses throughout the entire process.
 You will receive medications that will relieve your withdrawal symptoms so that you can tolerate them without feeling the need to resort to using tramadol again.
 In the event that you begin to experience a medical emergency, our staff can address the issue right away.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 The medications provided in our Medication Assisted Treatment Program will be those approved by the FDA.
 One is methadone, and the other is buprenorphine.
 These medications successfully reduce the symptoms of withdrawal, as well as the cravings associated with tramadol.